HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### -08-20: checking the new TiddlyHub design
 * This slight changing in the use of titles seems appealing.
 * * splash with an image in order to achieve PoTda ( standardized from PoTd )EdD
-* The use of Hypothesis as a reminder/workflow systemn seems effect.
+* The use of Hypothesis as a reminder/workflow systemn seems effective.
+* * this should still be drived by ( ControlPoint )TwH logic
 * * Trying to annotate pages that need attention in a manner similar to that used at DebateGraph.
 * * * review DynaList too.
 ## -08-16: a BlownAway.ByTiddlyWiki ( BaByTw ) contest is an idea worth exploring.